matipe1/training-exercises/Python/strings/number_formatted.md

 * Binary

 Each format type has the same padding space as the last binary number quantity.
-This is done to keep the numbers in order.
+This is done to keep the order of the columns.